daluethi/DLStateMachine/README.md

 ## Author

-Julian Krumow, julian.krumow@bogusmachine.com
+Daniel Luethi

 ## License

-TBStateMachine is available under the MIT license.
+DLStateMachine is available under the MIT license.
 See the LICENSE file for more info.